rsveldema/iouring-interface/README.md

-iouring-interface
+iuring
 ===========================

-A C++ abstraction to libio_uring for fast async network-IO.
+A C++ abstraction to liburing for fast async network-IO.

 My goals:
 - don't impact performance much
 - present a comfortable API.
 - allow easy unit testing for apps using the API

 The src/ping.cpp program illustrates how to use the library as a client to send a request to a server and read its response.